 Convergent Lady Beetle (Hippodamia convergens)

-Detailing the identifying qualities of the Convergent Lady Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Convergent Lady Beetle.

 Updated: 2/22/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org